 The predominant theme in my work is nature: landscapes, animals and plants, and other features of the earth.
-I use a Canon EOS 7D.
+I use an Olympus E-M1 II camera.
 I am inclined toward the photographic approaches of realism, abstraction and simplicity.
 I wish to convey my belief that in all of life there is beauty and there is value to being present in every moment.
 Most importantly, for me photography is fun.

-My photographic projects during the last decade have included: Abstractions in Nature, Walls in Ancient Places, and Seeing Inside Meteorites.
-Related images have been shown and sold at various annual exhibitions as high quality prints custom framed, placemats, calendars, coasters and greeting cards.
+My photographic projects in the last decade have included: Abstractions in Nature, Walls in Ancient Places, and Seeing Inside Meteorites.
+My latest project, which I recently completed, was entitled Portraits of All Sorts.
+It included a year-long study of the transition of the milkweed from rhizome to seed.
+In this project I was guided by the medium of portraiture and by Peter Hurley, author of the book: The Headshot (2016).
+Related images for all projects have been shown and sold at various annual exhibitions as high quality prints-custom framed, placemats, calendars, coasters and greeting cards.

 During this time, alongside many other community members, I had the good fortune to be involved in a successful activist project against the proposed Highland Mega-Quarry in Dufferin County, ON (2011-2013).
 I published a related book using the digital publishing platform: issuu.com.
 The book was titled “Landscapes and the Proposed Mega-Quarry” (2011).
 It received 3000 views.
 I sold several copies contributing a portion of the funds to the antiquarry fight.
 An article titled “Landscapes, Photography and a Proposed Mega-Quarry" was published as the Featured Article in the The Canadian Association of Photographic Art magazine, Spring 2012.
 Additionally, Mr. David Tilson, M.P.
 (Dufferin-Caledon) acknowledged the contribution of my photographic work in the Federal, House of Commons Debates, January 2013, Ottawa, ON under the item: “The Environment”.